unforced/new-bump/.cursorguides/tracking.md

 - Created ProfileForm component for managing user profiles
 - Updated Settings page to include profile management
 - Fixed Input component to properly associate labels with inputs
+- Created status service for managing check-ins
+- Implemented CheckInForm component for users to check in at places
+- Updated Home page to display check-ins grouped by place
+- Added tests for status service, CheckInForm component, and Home page
+- Fixed test issues to ensure all tests pass
+- Implemented integration tests for Supabase interactions
+- Created comprehensive documentation for integration testing with Supabase
+- Added integration test script to package.json
+- Fixed foreign key constraint issues in integration tests
+- Implemented service role authentication for integration tests
+- All integration tests are now passing

 ## Notes on Supabase Initialization
 When initializing Supabase with `supabase init`, you may be prompted about generating VS Code settings for Deno.
 You can bypass this by using `echo "N" | supabase init` to automatically answer "no" to this question.